 Check your Nintendo Switch for damage

-See if there's any external damage to your Switch.
+See if there's any external damage to your ports.
+If you see any damage, you'll want to look into Nintendo Switch charging port repair.
 Then unplug your power adapter from the wall and check that for wear and tear too.
 Look for bent pins, wire damage, or bends in the wall plug connections.

 If you've tried these steps and still need a little help, we're right around the corner.
 Schedule a repair at the nearest uBreakiFix® by Asurion or Asurion Tech Repair & Solutions™ store and our certified experts can get your device back up and running as soon as the same day.